3DCP-TUe/DFC.data/README.md

 ## Version numbering

-The 3D Sneak Peak project uses the following versioning scheme:
+This project uses the following versioning scheme:

 ```
 0.x.x ---> MAJOR version: Incompatible changes; for example, restructuring the database format and metadata files.